neonmik/Wave-Machine-Firmware/README.md

 - Future Implementaions and WIPs:

     - Add hardware controls for:
         - Factory Reset

     - Improve ADSR code:
         - Try to make the code more portable - currently the calculations for envelope times are done in the controling code to allow for multicore use, but check to see if it can be done in other ways.

     - Improve Mod code:
         - Research: Look up Attenuveter and see if its any use for controlling LFO code.
         - Try making it Poly - I think the sample rate can be reduced by 8 (6kHz) and that should allow every voice to have its own poly Mod.
 Would probably need a reset for when notes are released, so that you can really hear the difference.
         - Add a tempo sync function.
         - Add ADSR?
 Maybe share with filter...
         - Add a ramp down feature when switching between destinations - could be difficult.

     - Improve Filter code:
         - Check ADSR setup in Filter - Seems to not Update Sustain, might need to retrigger DECAY if sustain is changed, this should make it recalculate sustain level.
         - Improve modulation inputs - Cutoff mod could be applied with a switch [if (Filter::HighCut) 65535 - mod;]

     - Improve Arp code:
-        - Feature: Add a control for Chord Arp
+        - Improvement: Add a control for Chord Arp
-        - Feature: Add a setting for Mono/Para Filter modes
+        - Improvement: Add a control for Mono/Para Filter modes
         - Feature: Add a setting for patterns - so that its not just straight Quarter/Sixteenth notes etc. Think 90's/00's timberland synths
         - Feature: Add a swing feature.
         - Feature: Add back Chord Arp - will work great with patterns too.